Fossil: Casts and molds

 In some cases, the original remains of the organism completely dissolve or are otherwise destroyed.
 The remaining organism-shaped hole in the rock is called an external mold.
 If this void is later filled with sediment, the resulting cast resembles what the organism looked like.
 An endocast, or internal mold, is the result of sediments filling an organism's interior, such as the inside of a bivalve or snail or the hollow of a skull.
 Endocasts are sometimes termed Steinkerns, especially when bivalves are preserved this way.

+The term "cast" is also used in a different context for human-made replicas of fossils.
+A cast-maker pours silicone rubber over an original fossil to capture its form.
+Once removed, the silicone acts as a mold to be refilled with a liquid such as plaster, which hardens into a plaster cast.
+Many fossils are too fragile to safely display or transport, and casts allow their anatomical details to become available to other museums or public exhibits.
+More recent technologies such as 3D printing serve a similar purpose.

 Authigenic mineralization

 This is a special form of cast and mold formation.
 If the chemistry is right, the organism (or fragment of organism) can act as a nucleus for the precipitation of minerals such as siderite, resulting in a nodule forming around it.
 If this happens rapidly before significant decay to the organic tissue, very fine three-dimensional morphological detail can be preserved.
-Nodules from the Carboniferous Mazon Creek fossil beds of Illinois, USA, are among the best documented examples of such mineralization.
+Nodules from the Carboniferous Mazon Creek fossil beds of Illinois, US, are among the best documented examples of such mineralization.

-Replacement and recrystallization

-Replacement occurs when the shell, bone, or other tissue is replaced with another mineral.
-In some cases mineral replacement of the original shell occurs so gradually and at such fine scales that microstructural features are preserved despite the total loss of original material.
-A shell is said to be recrystallized when the original skeletal compounds are still present but in a different crystal form, as from aragonite to calcite.

 Adpression (compression-impression)

 Compression fossils, such as those of fossil ferns, are the result of chemical reduction of the complex organic molecules composing the organism's tissues.
-In this case the fossil consists of original material, albeit in a geochemically altered state.
-This chemical change is an expression of diagenesis.
-Often what remains is a carbonaceous film known as a phytoleim, in which case the fossil is known as a compression.
+In this case, the fossil consists of original material, albeit in a geochemically altered state.
+This chemical change is an example of diagenesis.
+What remains is often a carbonaceous film known as a phytoleim, in which case the fossil is known as a compression.
 Often, however, the phytoleim is lost and all that remains is an impression of the organism in the rock—an impression fossil.
 In many cases, however, compressions and impressions occur together.
 For instance, when the rock is broken open, the phytoleim will often be attached to one part (compression), whereas the counterpart will just be an impression.
 For this reason, one term covers the two modes of preservation: adpression.